Picking the Right Fence Posts

 Steel T-Posts: Steel fence posts are popular thanks to their affordability, as well as the low equipment costs required with use.
 Unfortunately, the amount of steel in farm store T-posts has steadily decreased over the years, resulting in products that don't last as long as they used to.
 Heavy T-posts are still available but have become cost-prohibitive compared to the other options.
 In situations where equipment access is limited, and ground conditions are less than desirable, T-posts can be the best option.

-Wood posts can be made from several types of wood, but the most common are Southern Yellow Pine (SYP) in the south and Red Pine in the north.
-Of course, Hedge, Cedar, Sassafras, Locust, Lodgepole Pine and many others are still used where they are available, but for now, we will stick with what is commercially available in the Midwest.
+Wood Posts: Fence posts can be made from several types of wood, but the most common are Southern Yellow Pine (SYP) in the south and Red Pine in the north.
+Of course, Hedge, Cedar, Sassafras, Locust, Lodgepole Pine, and many others are still used where they are available.
+For now, we'll stick with what's commercially available in the Midwest.

-Our favorite treatment for SYP posts is creosote.
-It is commonly thought that creosote was outlawed, but that is not the case.
-The creosote pressure treatment process is similar to the CCA process, with a few minor differences.
-Heated coal tar creosote will be introduced under pressure instead of CCA, and SYP will generally take 6-8 lbs per cu ft of creosote.
-Creosote post are quite a bit heavier than their CCA counterparts.
+Creosote is our favorite treatment for SYP posts.
+Contrary to popular belief, creosote coatings are still legal.
+The creosote pressure treatment process is similar to the CCA process but has a few minor differences.
+Heated coal tar creosote is introduced under pressure instead of CCA, and SYP generally takes 6 to 8 pounds per cubic foot of creosote.
+Creosote posts are quite a bit heavier than their CCA counterparts.
 Care should be taken when handling both CCA and creosote to avoid skin, eye, and lung contact.
-We recommend long sleeves, gloves, and eye protection when handling, and a face shield and mask when cutting or drilling.
+We recommend long sleeves, gloves, and eye protection when handling, as well as a face shield and mask when cutting or drilling.

-Steel pipe can be a good alternative to timber posts, but can require cutting and welding to install, as well as painting to prevent rust in wetter areas of the country.
+Steel Pipe: Steel pipe can be a good alternative to timber posts but can require cutting and welding to install, as well as painting to prevent rust in wetter areas.
 Used oilfield pipe and seconds or blemished new stock are readily available in many areas.